ORNL/DataFed/doc_source/source/system/overview.rst

 .. note::

-  In both the DataFeb web portal and the command-line interfaces, aliases are not required to be entered, nor are they displayed, with the scoping prefix unless necessary to avoid confusion.
+  In both the DataFeb web portal and the command-line interface, scoping prefixes are not required to be entered for aliases (nor are they displayed) except when referencing data owned by another user or project.

 In general, aliases are intended to support interactive data browsing and sharing and, thus, should be easy to use and understand.
-Aliases should *not* be used to encode parameters or other information that is more appropriately placed in a data record's searchable metadata.
+Aliases should *not* be used to encode complex parameters or other information that is more appropriately placed in a data record's searchable metadata.
 This is especially true when sharing data with users that may not be familiar with an ad hoc name-based parameter encoding scheme.

 .. note::